eniz/eniz/README.md

 ### Hi there, I am Eniz Gülek 👋

-I am working as a Lead Developer at Getir.
-My focus is client base development cycle such as React, Next.js and React Native.
-I mostly used Javascript, Typescript.
+I am working as an Engineering Manager at Getir.

 ### How to find me? 📨